futoin/specs/final/ftn12_async_api.md

     - shortcut for `as.add( (as) => as.success( result_arg, ... ) )`
 1. `AsyncSteps await( future_or_promise[, error_callback onerror] )`
     - integrate technology-specific Future/Promise as a step
+1. `AsyncSteps newInstance()`
+    - create a new instance of AsyncSteps for standalone execution
+1. `boolean cast()`
+    - true, if AsyncSteps interface is in valid state for usage
+    - if not possible in technology, then see `state()` notes

 ### 2.2.2.
 Execution API - can be used only inside execute_callback